-Work out the right amount of sleep for you personally
+How to work out the ideal sleep time for you personally

 There’s a big difference between 6 and 10 hours, especially as the years roll by.
 So it’s useful to work out how much sleep you personally need.
 And that means considering two questions:

 But is six hours enough to work efficiently and be in a good mood all day?
 Or does it turn you into a coffee fiend or a grumpy thing like me?

 Keep a manual sleep diary